rmountjoy92/VectorCloud/README.md

 * edit username & password
 * database integration for uploaded apps
 * welcome message and settings
+* remote control vector from the control page

 ## Soon
+* fix bugs
 * develop RESTFUL API
 * add network state, pose, status output to status
 * add more buttons to home screen for more robot functions